 (f) The first tier of market value of class 4d property has a classification rate of 0.75 percent.
 The remaining value of class 4d property has a classification rate of 0.25 percent.
 For the purposes of this paragraph, the "first tier of market value of class 4d property" means the market value of each housing unit up to the first tier limit.
 For the purposes of this paragraph, all class 4d property value must be assigned to individual housing units.
 The first tier limit is \$100,000 for assessment years 2022 and 2023.
 For subsequent assessment years, the limit is adjusted each year by the average statewide change in estimated market value of property classified as class 4a and 4d under this section for the previous assessment year, excluding valuation change due to new construction, rounded to the nearest \$1,000, provided, however, that the limit may never be less than \$100,000.
 Beginning with assessment year 2015, the commissioner of revenue must certify the limit for each assessment year by November 1 of the previous year.
+Class 4d(1) property has a classification rate of 0.25 percent.
+Class 4d(2) property has a classification rate of 0.75 percent.

-EFFECTIVE DATE.
-This section is effective beginning with assessment year 2023.
+11.1 EFFECTIVE DATE.
+This section is effective beginning with assessment year 2024 and thereafter.